Baptism Prep Videos

 In addition to the initial interview, parents will need to complete a brief baptism preparation class, select appropriate godparents, and have the godparent submit letters of eligibility from their pastor if the godparents are not St. John's parishioners.
 All of these steps will be discussed in detail during the initial meeting with Father Braam.
 The process can also be potentially streamlined when presenting future children to be baptized at St. John's.

 If you are interested in baptism for a child aged 7 or older, please contact the Father Braam at (301) 373-2281 or braamr@sjchollywood.org for more information.
-Youth who are high school aged and above are invited to participate in RCIA.
-You can find more information about RCIA here.
+Youth who are high school aged and above are invited to participate in OCIA.
+You can find more information about OCIA here.

 ABOUT THE SACRAMENT OF BAPTISM